quinnanya/dlcl205/dlcl205syllabus.md

 - Fobazi Ettarh. "[Vocational Awe and Librarianship: The Lies We Tell Ourselves](http://www.inthelibrarywiththeleadpipe.org/2018/vocational-awe/)".
 2018.

-- Excerpts from UC Berkeley "KEYS -- Keys to Your Supervisory Success" handouts (Canvas)

 *Simulation:* We'll play months 6 and 7 (November-December).